adameat/MaximWire/README.md

 Getting started
 ---------------

-By default, if you using only one DS18B20 device, you don't need any external pull-up resistors.
+By default, if you use only one DS18B20 device, you don't need external pull-up resistor.
 Just connect directly:

 * +3.3V -> RED